opendatalab/MinerU/docs/en/user_guide/install/install.rst

 Install
 ===============================================================
-If you encounter any installation issues, please first consult the FAQ.
+If you encounter any installation issues, please first consult the :doc:`../../additional_notes/faq`.
-If the parsing results are not as expected, refer to the Known Issues.
+If the parsing results are not as expected, refer to the :doc:`../../additional_notes/known_issues`.
-There are three different ways to experience MinerU

 Pre-installation Notice—Hardware and Software Environment Support
 ------------------------------------------------------------------